AditiJain14/TIQTok/README.md

 ## Our Results

-The numerical results on WMT15 German-to-English:
+The numerical results on IWSLT14 English-to-Vietnamese:

 | **latency weight** | **AP** | **AL** | **DAL** | **BLEU** |
 | :----------------: | :----: | :----: | :-----: | :------: |